Your Guide to Migraine Headaches

 The terms for two types of migraines refer to the symptoms that signal when one is about to start, called an aura.

 An aura can start 1 hour before the pain and last from 15 minutes to 1 hour.
 Visual auras include:

 - Blurry vision

 - Wavy or jagged lines

-There are also auras that can affect the other senses.
-These auras can be described simply as having a "funny feeling," or the person may not be able to describe the aura.
-Other auras may include ringing in the ears (tinnitis), or having changes in smell (such as strange odors), taste, or touch.
+Other auras can affect your other senses.
+You might just have a "funny feeling" and not be able to describe the sensation.
+You could also have ringing in the ears or changes in smell (such as strange odors), taste, or touch.

-Rare migraine conditions include these types of neurological auras:
+Rare migraine conditions include these types of auras:

 Retinal migraine.
-Temporary, partial, or complete loss of vision in one eye, along with a dull ache behind the eye that may spread to the rest of the head.
+Short-lived, partial, or complete loss of vision in one eye, along with a dull ache behind the eye, which may spread to the rest of the head.